Hi friends,

 Our story doesn’t have a fairytale beginning, and it wasn’t love at first sight.
 It’s been more of a romantic-comedy-drama-thriller-tragedy.
 If that was a movie genre.
 But it has, like all aspects of my life, been redeemed.
 (Besides, who wants Pride and Prejudice when you can have the mashup of The Notebook, Juno, The Shack, Twister, Redeeming Love, and Cheaper by the dozen)

-Speaking of dozen- we have five beautiful children whom we absolutely do not deserve, but have been sovereignly gifted to us nonetheless.
+Speaking of dozen- we have six beautiful children whom we absolutely do not deserve, but have been sovereignly gifted to us nonetheless.
 I never thought I wanted to be a mom, in fact, if I were better at ‘planning’, I’d likely not be.
 But here I find myself, and oh how I’m thankful I am.

 Emagen Dawn